choria-io/vagrant-demo/environments/production/modules/concat/README.md

 Data type: Boolean.

 Specifies whether to set the show_diff parameter for the file resource.
 Useful for hiding secrets stored in hiera from insecure reporting methods.
-Valid options: `true`.
+Valid options: `true` and `false`.

 Default value: `true`.